-Step away and look at the prints.
-If you see complete imprints of the bottom of your feet on the surface, then you're likely to have flat feet.
+- Step away and look at the prints.
+If you see complete imprints of the bottom of your feet on the surface, then you likely have flat feet.

 Many young children have flat feet, a condition referred to as flexible flat feet.
 When the child stands, the feet look flat.
-But when the child rises to his or her toes, a slight arch appears.
+But when the child rises to their toes, a slight arch appears.
 In most cases, as children grow older, the arches develop.

 Flat feet in adults can arise from a variety of causes.
 Here are the most common:

-Damage or inflammation of the posterior tibial tendon (PTT), which connects from your lower leg, along your ankle, and to the middle of the arch
+- Damage or inflammation of the posterior tibial tendon (PTT), which connects from your lower leg, along your ankle, to the middle of the arch

 Other factors that can increase your risk include:

 Many people have flat feet -- and notice no problems and require no treatment.
-But others may experience the following symptoms:
+But you may experience the following symptoms:

-The inside bottom of your feet become swollen
+- The inside bottoms of your feet become swollen